luau-lang/rfcs/docs/type-constraints-on-generic-parameters.md

 ## Summary

-Modify the current generics implementation to allow types to be constrained.
+Modify the current generics implementation to allow generic types to be constrained by a type.

 ## Motivation